API Gateway mapping template and access logging variable reference - Amazon API Gateway

 $context.identity.apiKey

 For API methods that require an API key, this variable is the API key associated with the method request.
 For methods that don't require an API key, this variable is null.
-For more information, see Creating and using usage plans with API keys.
+For more information, see Usage plans and API keys for REST APIs in API Gateway.

 $context.identity.apiKeyId The API key ID associated with an API request that requires an API key.